tensorlayer/TensorLayerX/docs/user/contributing.rst

 ~~~~~~~~~~~~~~~~~~~

 Whenever you find something not explained well, misleading, glossed over or
 just wrong, please update it!
-The *Edit on OpenI* link on the top right of
+The *Edit on Github* link on the top right of
 every documentation page and the *[source]* link for every documented entity
 in the API reference will help you to quickly locate the origin of any text.